 It has taken me almost 28 years to answer this question from a client: what about a small -pocketbook -vessel: seaworthy, trailerable, classic, and under 26'?
 As a matter of fact, what I had in mind was the first boat I ever designed professionally.
 At the time, employed by the very venerable firm of Illingworth and Primrose of Great Britain, John threw at me the job of designing a Quarter-Tonner for his own use.
 Bear in mind that I was just a kid, and the John in question was the formidable John Illingworth, master of "Myth of Malham," designer of "Outlaw" and a string of very successful racing boats in the era of R.O.R.C. rules.
 John was the apostle of tall rig, cold molded construction, and the author of "Further Offshore".

 Well, I did not know much, but with the temerity of youth, the inconscience of ignorance and the luck of innocence, I delivered a boat called "Merle of Malham".
 I have never been afraid of designing anything since.
 This became the last of the Malham's.
 Of course I had the watchful eye of John Sharp, chief designer, looking over my shoulder pretty much the entire time, and I was nervously aware of his head shaking more than once over my labor.
 The result was quite all right.
-I believe eight boats have been built in the classic manner using wood carvel parking.
+I believe eight boats have been built in the classic manner using wood carvel planking.
 As John later said of this boat, -Transom sterned, with a displacement of 3 tons, she was a very fine little yacht in which one would be quite prepared to set off across the Atlantic without and special preparation.
 (This is one question I ask myself when I do the sketch designs of a new small yacht).
 I saw one recently in St. Barths, French West Indies.
 It had four really good berths, and a very good chart table.
 In the capable hands of her crew she won a number of races in the season of 1967.

 I sent the plans of this design to a client for a look.
 His reply: -Too modern! -1967?
 Ok.
 Let's design instead something he would be more comfortable with a cold-molded or stripped-plank version of a heavy Lyle Hess design rendered popular by the midget crew of Seraffyn.
 I say this because both John and my customer are large men and the design had to be clever to accommodate their demands of space and comfort.